atahmasb/Starbucks_Capstone_Project/README.md

 - clean_data.py
   - Python software that combines offer portfolio, customer demographic, and customer transaction data
 - exploratory_data_analysis.py
   - Generates training customer demographic data visualizations and computes summary statistics
-- LICENSE
-  - Repository license file
 .gitignore
   - [Describes](https://git-scm.com/docs/gitignore) files and/or directories that should not be checked into revision control
 - README.md